sclavijosuero/cypress-ajv-schema-validator/README.md

 - By clicking on the validation summary line, it outputs in the console the number of schema errors, a full list of the schema errors as provided by Ajv, as well as a nested tree view of the validated data indicating exactly the errors and where they are happening in an easy-to-understand format.

-- Ajv JSON Schema Validator was chosen as the core engine because of its versatility, powerful validation capabilities, and excellent documentation.
-For more information on Ajv, visit [Ajv official website](https://ajv.js.org/).

-- The Ajv instance used in this plugin `cypress-ajv-schema-validator` is configured with the options `{ allErrors: true, strict: false }` to show all validation errors and disable strict mode.
+- It uses the Ajv Schema Validator as its core engine.

 &nbsp;